wp-plugins/custom-menu-wizard/readme.txt

 * Add/specify custom class(es) for the widget block, the menu container, and the menu itself
 * Modify the link's output with additional HTML around the link's text and/or the link element itself
 * Use Ordered Lists (OL) for the top and/or sub levels instead of Unordered Lists (UL)
-* As of v1.1.0 : Select a branch based on the ultimate ancestor (root level) of the "current" item
+* *As of v1.1.0* : Select a branch based on the ultimate ancestor (root level) of the "current" item
+* *As of v1.2.0* : Shortcode, [custom_menu_wizard], available to run the widget from within content

 **Widget Options**